 First of all, you will need to find a suitable spot where you can install the water heater.
 Ideally, the water heater should be installed in a place that’s easy to access where the connections can be made easily.
 Most people have special ledges made on the higher floors of their house to keep their water heater, while others prefer keeping the heater on the roof.
 You can also hire a water heater installation expert to guide you about where you should install the heater in the house.

 Hire a Heating Company for Installation

 If you don’t have prior experience in installing a water heater, it’s better to let a professional do the job for you.
 With so many intricate controls and valves in the water heater, it’s important that the heater is installed properly.
-You can hire a reputable company such as Dave Jones to install the heater for you.
+You can hire a reputable company to install the heater for you.
 You can contact them at 608-222-8490.
 You can follow them on Twitter for latest news and updates!